Troubled doctors still young at heart

 At 7.30 pm on 8 November 1976, the Reg Grundy Production of The Young Doctors made its debut on TCN 9 (Nine Network).
 The series was conceived by Reg Grundy.
 Alan Coleman, creator and director, said that Grundy knew the time was right for a medical series that featured behind-the-scenes stories of the doctors and nurses.

-The series about the lives and loves of the staff at the Albert Memorial Hospital eventually ran for six years and four months, but it had a rocky start.
+The series about the lives and loves of the staff at the Albert Memorial Hospital eventually ran for 6 years and 4 months, but it had a rocky start.
 The Crawfords' series The Sullivans, which had also just commenced on TCN 9, was rating more highly.
-After a 13-week run, TCN 9 made the decision to drop The Young Doctors.
+After a 13-week run, TCN 9 decided to drop The Young Doctors.

 Its imminent demise attracted a big response from fans of the series.
 The network’s executives relented and granted a last-minute reprieve.
 The good news about the extension of the series was announced to the cast and crew at the series' wake!